Jake Paul: SEC fine for undisclosed cryptocurrencies sponsorship

+Comments on Bad Bunny's Super Bowl performance

+Bad Bunny headlined the 2026 Super bowl LX halftime show for which Jake Paul criticized the artist calling him a "fake American citizen" and announced a boycott of the halftime show on Twitter for "openly hating on America".
+His older brother Logan Paul, disagreed with him stating "I love my brother but I don't agree with this."

 Personal life

-Paul has Irish, Welsh, Jewish, French and German ancestry.
+Paul has Irish, Welsh, Polish, Hungarian, Jewish, French and German ancestry.
 Paul has a net worth of approximately $17–30 million.
 In January 2022, Forbes reported that Paul made approximately $38 million from boxing in 2021, making him the 46th highest paid athlete in the world for that period.

 Paul began dating fellow American YouTuber and internet personality Tana Mongeau in April 2019.
 In June 2019, the couple announced that they were engaged, although many fans and commentators did not believe that the engagement was legitimate.
 On July 28 of that year, Paul and Mongeau exchanged vows in Las Vegas.
 InTouch later reported that the couple had not obtained a marriage license prior to the ceremony and that the officiant was also not licensed by the state of Nevada.
 As a result, the marriage was not legally binding.
 BuzzFeed News reported that Paul and Mongeau left the ceremony separately.
 The ceremony, which was available on pay-per-view for $50, was recorded by MTV for the show No Filter: Tana Mongeau.
 On an episode of the show, Mongeau stated that the ceremony was something "fun and lighthearted that we're obviously doing for fun and for content."
 The couple announced their break-up in January 2020.

+He also dated Julia Rose who he met while shooting the music video of "These days" in 2019.
+They had an on-and-off again relationship but finally broke up in December 2022.

 On April 3, 2023, Paul and Dutch speed skater Jutta Leerdam publicly confirmed being a couple after the two had gotten in touch via Instagram a few months earlier.
 In March 2025, Paul and Leerdam announced that they had gotten engaged.
 Paul purchased a mansion in Puerto Rico in 2023.

-In September 2023, Paul supported the Republican presidential candidate Vivek Ramaswamy.
-He later expressed his support for Donald Trump and has been critical of the presidency of the Democratic president Joe Biden.
-Following the attempted assassination of Donald Trump in July 2024, Paul posted on X: "If it isn't apparent enough who God wants to win.
-When you try and kill God's angels and saviors of the world it just makes them bigger."
-He officially endorsed Trump in a YouTube video posted on October 31, 2024.

-It was reported on February 11, 2025, that Paul recently discovered that his maternal grandmother was Jewish, making him Jewish according to Jewish law.
+It was reported on February 11, 2025, that Paul discovered that his maternal grandmother was Jewish, making him Jewish according to Jewish law.

 Paul is also known to be an avid supporter of Premier League club, Liverpool F.C.